Find Cheap SR-22 Auto Insurance Quotes in Texas

 - $25,000 of property damage coverage per accident

-The period of time you'll need to maintain SR-22 insurance can vary but typically extends for two years after the date of your conviction in Texas.
-If your policy lapses or is canceled during this period, the insurer is required to notify the state.
-And without another SR-22 filing submitted to the DPS, your license and registration can be suspended again.
-You'll not only have to purchase a new auto insurance policy, but you'll also have to pay the reinstatement fees a second time, so it's important not to have a gap in coverage.
+If you fail to file a new SR-22 after cancellation or nonrenewal, your license and registration can be suspended again.
+You'll not only have to buy a new auto insurance policy, but you'll also have to pay the reinstatement fees a second time, so it's important not to have a gap in coverage.

-Once you've maintained an SR-22 policy for the period required by court order, it's your responsibility to notify your insurer that the form no longer needs to be filed.
+Once you've had an SR-22 policy for the period required by court order, it's your responsibility to notify your insurer that the form no longer needs to be filed.
 Otherwise, your insurance company will continue filing the SR-22 with the Texas DPS.

-What is SR-22A Insurance?
+What is SR-22A insurance?

-Non-Owner SR-22 Insurance in Texas
+Non-owner SR-22 insurance in Texas

-Since it's limited to liability coverage, and you presumably drive less regularly if you don't own a car, nonowner SR-22 insurance tends to have much lower rates than owners SR-22 insurance.
+Since it's limited to liability coverage, and you presumably drive less regularly if you don't own a car, non-owner SR-22 insurance tends to have much lower rates than owner's SR-22 insurance.